 What’s the Main Cause of Congestive Heart Failure?

 However, there are other causes as well.
-For instance, cardiomyopathy is a disease of the heart muscle that makes it unable to pump efficiently, causing congestive heart failure.
+For instance, dilated cardiomyopathy (DCM) is a disease of the heart muscle that makes it unable to pump efficiently, causing congestive heart failure.
 Irregularities of beating and narrowing of major blood vessels can also cause congestive heart failure.

 Occasionally, an enlarged heart may also push against the trachea, causing irritation and coughing.
 This can occur with right-sided and left-sided heart failure.
-Therefore, coughing isn’t necessarily always a sign of right-sided heart failure.
+Therefore, coughing isn’t necessarily always a sign of left-sided heart failure.

 Is Heart Failure the Same as a Heart Attack?